marijnh/Eloquent-JavaScript/04_data.md

 ## Mutability

 We will get to actual programming _real_ soon now.
-But first, there's one more piece of theory to understand.
+First there's one more piece of theory to understand.

 {{index mutability, "side effect", number, string, Boolean, object}}

 We saw that object values can be modified.
-The types of values discussed in earlier chapters, such as numbers, strings, and Booleans, are all _((immutable))_—it is impossible to change an existing value of those types.
+The types of values discussed in earlier chapters, such as numbers, strings, and Booleans, are all _((immutable))_—it is impossible to change values of those types.
 You can combine them and derive new values from them, but when you take a specific string value, that value will always remain the same.
 The text inside it cannot be changed.
-If you have reference to a string that contains `"cat"`, it is not possible for other code to change a character in your string to make it spell `"rat"`.
+If you have a string that contains `"cat"`, it is not possible for other code to change a character in your string to make it spell `"rat"`.

+_Bindings_ to such values can be changed, of course, as long as they are not `const`.
+But that is different from changing the value itself.

-With objects, on the other hand, the content of a value _can_ be modified by changing its properties.
+The content of an object value _can_ be modified, by changing its properties.

 {{index [object, identity], identity, memory, mutability}}

 When we have two numbers, 120 and 120, we can consider them precisely the same number, whether or not they refer to the same physical bits.
-But with objects, there is a difference between having two references to the same object and having two different objects that contain the same properties.
+With objects, there is a difference between having two references to the same object and having two different objects that contain the same properties.
 Consider the following code:

 ```
 let object1 = {value: 10};